Nice to meet you.

 What I like about Altium 365:

-• The 3D visualization feature impressed me, as it allowed me to quickly see how components fit on the board, even in tight spaces.
+• The 3D visualization feature impressed me, as it allowed users to quickly see how components fit on the board, even in tight spaces.
 Fast rendering and precise placement using the "snap points" feature greatly enhanced the design process.

 What G2 users like about Altium 365:

 "What I love most about Altium 365 is how effortlessly it enables cloud-based collaboration, making it ideal for real-time PCB design projects, especially for international teams.
-Its seamless integration with Altium Designer and the ability to access designs from anywhere makes it my go-to tool, one I use almost daily.
+Its seamless integration with Altium Designer and the ability to access designs from anywhere make it my go-to tool, one I use almost daily.
 For those using version control tools like Git, the centralized library management and reusable design options significantly speed up development.
 The intuitive interface becomes easy to navigate with some initial exploration, making it practical for nearly any PCB project.
 Plus, the growing community support is invaluable."

 - Altium 365 Review, Angel O.